confidential-containers/trustee/attestation-service/verifier/src/se/README.md

 ```

-# Customize rvps for IBM SE verifier
+# Set attestation policy

-This section is about deployment of KBS with rvps checking, it's based on the previous section and added the rvps checking.
+This section is about setting attestation policy.

-## Retrive the rvps field for an IBM SE Image
+### Retrive the attestation policy fields for IBM SE

-Using [parse_hdr.py](../../hack/parse_hdr.py) to retrieve the IBM SE fields for rvps on a s390x instance.
+Using [parse_hdr.py](../../hack/parse_hdr.py) on a s390x instance to retrieve the IBM SE fields for attestation policy.

 ```bash
 python3 parse_hdr.py hdr.bin HKD-3931.crt